zhengwhyukfaan-ben/zhengbensharingdaily/README.md

 Loving Mathematics, and interested in History, Astronomy, Sociology, Aviation, and so on.
 Playing basketball and riding sometimes.

 # This Repository
-This is a repository to sharing my interests.
+This is a repository for sharing my interests.
 And, it is under development.